MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

   - Aluminum: 44
   - Iron: 60

+Location: Not important, you should be able to fully survey the planet on one landing.
+Just land in a vytinium-rich area.
+There might be some utility in a 4-resource location on this world so here's a [Reddit post](https://old.reddit.com/r/Starfield/comments/17nbhmt/anyone_able_to_point_me_to_a_four_resource/k85fhn8/) purporting to show one.

 ### Grimsey (Vytinium Fuel Rod expansion)

 By selling to all the Trade Authority vendors and the Red Mile bartender we should be able to clear 500 VFR sales per trip.
 As such, all storage is scaled to produce 500 VFR in one go.
 You can sell much more each trip if you are willing to visit each individual vendor.